heathack-org/HeatHack-Guide/background-knowledge/heating-for-the-building/avoiding-damp.md

 - **Non-breatheable finishes.** Traditional stone buildings require lime plaster and breatheable paints.
 Using non-breatheable finishes can cause mysterious damp problems.
 Many stone buildings have been pointed in cement, which traps damp in the stone.
 Sometimes workers will claim to use the right materials but still do the wrong thing.
 For instance, we've heard of one mixing lime mortar with PVA glue to point the stonework because it makes it easier to apply.

 - **Inappropriate or incorrectly installed insulation.** Again, materials should be breatheable and the design also has to allow airflow in the correct places, for instance, with loft insulation laid on the floor of a loft, at the eaves to ensure the space and materials above the insulation stay dry.

+- **Re-harling rubble buildings.** If you have a building where the outside surface is rubble - not just one with rubble infill between dressed stone (ashlar) - Historic Environment Scotland tells us it would have been harled originally, and re-harling it is the best step you can take for making it warmer.
+Don't forget you still need to use breatheable materials.

 If your building is damp, dehumidifiers will dry it out more cheaply than turning the heating on.
 You can focus them just on the damp area.
-But you still need to fix the problem.
+You still need to fix whatever caused the building to be damp in the first place.

 ```{admonition} Advice for churches